A R T I S T S T A T E M E N T S

 ................................................................................

-This work is a throwback to a series of paintings I did of the surface of my hands called "Flesh Fields" from the early 2010's.
-That work was my attempt to make the most literal depiction of touch that I could think of, a response to my growing awareness of what at that time was a relatively new phenomenon: the decline of physical experience in an increasingly digital culture.
+This work is aesthetically and conceptually related to a series of all-over paintings of the surfaces of my own hands that I did in the early 2010's.
+That project was inspired in part by my growing awareness of what at that time was a relatively new phenomenon: the decline of physical touch in an increasingly digital culture.
 Obviously the pandemic exacerbated that trend bringing that work a renewed relevance for me that continues in 2024.

 .........................................................................